bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 1/Chapter_1.md

   - Germaine has an appointment to meet with a warforged named [[Coal]], who claims to have knowledge of a crime being committed in [[Old Sharn]].
 Germaine wants the party to meet with Coal first and see if what she says adds up.
 Germaine is worried that, with her status as a Watch sergeant, her presence will call undue attention and endanger Coal.
   - Germaine can give the characters 25 gp each now and another 50 gp each if they bring in Coal.
   - If the characters consent to meet with Coal, Germaine provides the location of the Cog Carnival, a bar in High Walls frequented by warforged, and the appointed meeting time.
   - Germaine also provides a Sharn Watch writ of enforcement.
 The writ authorizes the bearers to conduct official duties of the Watch under Sergeant Vilroy's authority.
-City workers and other members of the Watch respect the writ, sometimes grudgingly, as long as the characters don’t engage in flagrantly illegal activity.
+City workers and other members of the Watch respect the writ, sometimes grudgingly, as long as the characters don't engage in flagrantly illegal activity.

 ### Secrets